KrispyTech/airneis/docs/database/readme.md

 Can be both shipping or billing address.
 The `comment` is optional and can be used to give more information about the address for the delivery person.
 The `zipCode` is a string because some countries have letters in their zipCode.
+The `isActive` field is for history purpose.
+When an address is updated a new row should be created in the database.
+This row should be a "clone" with the new information.
+This will avoid to affect the addresses used in past Orders.

 # Contact